THE 5 MOST IMPORTANT FOOD ADDITIVES TO AVOID WHEN HEALING YOUR GUT

 Most companies use cheap ingredients and fillers.
 Often, these filler ingredients cause digestive distress.
 Let's take a quick look at 5 to avoid.

 Maltodextrin is a carbohydrate that is effectively a less sweet form of corn syrup.
-Studies have shown it to cause inflammation and breakdown of the mucosal lining of the stomach, which allows pathogenic bacteria to infiltrate the gut lining.
+Studies have shown that it is linked with inflammation, imbalance of the gut bacteria, and breakdown of the mucosal lining of the stomach, which may allow pathogenic bacteria to infiltrate the gut lining.

 2. Carrageenan (Irish Sea Moss).